“I love rock n’ roll / So put another dime in the jukebox, baby / I love rock n’ roll / So come and take your time and dance with me” — Joan Jett.

 4. Yeah Yeah Yeahs – ‘Maps’

 There are few moments on Yeah Yeah Yeah Yeahs Fever To Tell which one could land on and call touching or loving.
-The songs on the record ar epure fire from the New York art punks but this is closer to warmth than it is burning passion.
+The songs on the record are pure fire-breathing brilliance, slathered in indie sleaze and thrown out on their ass like so many vagrant sin leathers.
+The New York art punks are fury and fear with every punch, but this is closer to gentle warmth than it is burning passion.

 ‘Maps’ is now regarded as one of the most touching love songs indie rock has ever produced.
 Thanks in no small part to Karen O’s perfect vocal performance, the refrain of “Wait, they don’t love you like I love you,” is about as pure as it can get.